dantleech/blog/content/posts/2026/05-20-day-22/index.md

 my ride so far.
 Much pointless ascending.
 "It is a long way to go back" the Netherlandese informed me.
 "It was" I smiled.

+> The Col du "Mauvais Pas" translates to "Wrong Step".
+Which was appropriate.
+> Never trust Stava routing (although part of me wonders in retrospect if it
+> would have been passable).

-Didn't feel bad.
+Going back didn't feel bad.
 It would add to the mileage but I still had time - or did I?
 It took 26 minutes to _descend at speed_ to the point where I could continue to Col de Mont Genevre and by that time it was already past 1PM.
 I then had 100 miles/160k to go and 9 hours to get there.
 Most of the rest of the day